nghorbani/amass/README.md

 ## Installation

-**Install using pip:**
 Install from this repository for the latest developments:
 ```bash
 pip install git+https://github.com/nghorbani/amass
 ```

 ## Body Models
-AMASS fits an statistical body model to labeled marker-based optical motion capture data.
+AMASS fits a statistical body model to labeled marker-based optical motion capture data.
-In the papaer originally we use [SMPL+H](http://mano.is.tue.mpg.de/downloads) with extended shape space, e.g. 16 betas, and [DMPLs](http://smpl.is.tue.mpg.de/downloads).
+In the paper originally we use [SMPL+H](http://mano.is.tue.mpg.de/downloads) with extended shape space, e.g. 16 betas, and [DMPLs](http://smpl.is.tue.mpg.de/downloads).
 Please download each and put them in body_models folder of this repository after you obtained the code from GitHub.

 ## Tutorials
 We release tools and multiple jupyter notebooks to demonstrate how to use AMASS to animate SMPLH body model.
-Please refer to [Tutorials](../notebooks) for further details.
+Please refer to [Tutorials](/notebooks) for further details.

 ## Citation
 Please cite the following paper if you use this code directly or indirectly in your research/projects: